2020 Featured Wineries

 Napa native Amy Ash has been in winery executive management since 2007.
 Over the past decade she has worked in many facets of the wine industry with a focus on cult and elite Napa Valley wineries.
 Prior to the wine business Amy owned a real estate investment company and traveled throughout the country purchasing real estate in addition to owning vacation rental homes in Napa and Tahoe.
 In her free time she is an accomplished equestrienne and raises Arabian show horses.

-John Linklater of W. & J. Graham’s Port
+John Linklater of W. & J. Graham’s Port, Featured Port

 W. & J. Graham’s Port, Featured Port